bachanekkamil/THetA_luigi/README.md

 #THetA pipeline

-This pipeline uses [Luigi](https://github.com/spotify/luigi) to automate the download, processing, and data analysis of THetA.
-THetA is a software suite that uses cancer genomic structural variation to determine tumor heterogeneity in a sample.
+This pipeline uses [Luigi](https://github.com/spotify/luigi) to automate the download, processing, and data analysis of files related to THetA, a software suite that uses cancer genomic structural variation to determine tumor heterogeneity in a sample.
+A pipeline is helpful because the inputs for each program can be convoluted and manual runs will be unorganized, take forever, and break.
+This pipeline automates and organizes the complete suite of software runs for as few or as many samples specified.
+Luigi's centralized server and worker model makes it efficient, safe, and informational.

-THetA was developed and written by the [Raphael Lab](http://compbio.cs.brown.edu/) at Brown University's CCMB.
+[THetA](https://github.com/raphael-group/THetA) was developed and written by the [Raphael Lab](http://compbio.cs.brown.edu/) at Brown University's CCMB.

 #Structure